Music Career Finder

 Another example is Shaboozey’s breakout country song “A Bar Song (Tipsy),” which was written by five people: Collins Chibueze (AKA Shaboozey), Nevin Sastry, Sean Cook, Jerrell Jones, and Mark Williams.

-A Typical Day for a Career Songwriter
+A Day In the Life of a Songwriter

 A typical day for a songwriter looks different for each person, but in general, songwriters who are serious about their career treat it like going to work.